 - 740 units of 100% affordable housing

-- 52,000 square feet of open/recreational space that includes a new public plaza
+- 52,000 square feet of publicly accessible open space

-- 48,000 square feet of community facility space (includes artist workspace)
+- 53,500 square feet of community facility space (includes the ACS day care facility)

 The development team is working closely with long-time community stakeholders and operators, including The Point Community Development Corporation, Urban Health Plan, Sustainable South Bronx, The Knowledge House, Casita Maria, Rocking the Boat, and BronxWorks.

 Development of The Peninsula will occur in 3 phases, with phase I to be completed in 2021, phase II to be completed in 2022 and anticipated completion of phase III in 2024.
 The project is expected to create 177 permanent jobs and more than 1,600 temporary construction jobs, and the selected development team has committed to a 35% MWBE goal.
 Additionally, the development team will participate in HireNYC, a free NYCEDC program that connects the City’s workforce development services to various projects.